Connections-Business-Directory/Connections/README.txt

 4. Activate the plugin on the Plugins admin page.

-= How do I display the business directory on my site? = We have a [QuickStart](https://connections-pro.com/documentation/install/) available that'll walk you thru the most basic setup.
+= How do I display the business directory on my site? = We have a [QuickStart](https://connections-pro.com/documentation/install/) available that'll walk you through the most basic setup.
 Basically all you need to do is, create a page, and add the `[connections]` shortcode and then start adding entries to your directory.

 = Will it work with my theme? =
 Connections Business Directory has been designed to work with any theme.